ccoenraets/salesforce1-app-tutorial/related-objects.md

 ---
 layout: module
-title: Module 9&#58; Working with Related Objects
+title: Module 10&#58; Working with Related Objects
 ---
 Salesforce1 makes it easy to navigate through related objects.
-In this module, you create a new Expense Report object and you define a Master-Detail Relationship between Expense Report and Expense.
+In this module, you create a new Expense Report object, and you define a Master-Detail Relationship between Expense Report and Expense.
 You then use the Salesforce1 Mobile App to create expenses that belong to an expense report.
 You can then visualize expenses by expense report, and see the expense report total.